 Feline chin acne is a common skin condition in cats.
-It can appear at any age and in any gender.
-It may wax and wane, or be stubbornly hard to treat.
+It can appear at any age and in either gender.
+It may wax and wane or be stubbornly hard to treat.
 Signs range from barely noticeable comedones (blackheads) to severely inflamed and draining pustules.
 Some cats are not bothered, while others find the acne very itchy and painful.
 Local hair loss and redness are also common.

-Many cats first present with a "dirty" chin—small black dots in between the hair follicles.
+Many cats first present with a "dirty" chin.
+This could look like small black dots in between the hair follicles.
 That may be all that develops for some cats.
 For others, this can progress to swollen, red lumps that may or may not rupture and drain.

-There really is no known cause for cat chin acne, but there are several possible contributing factors.
+There really is no known cause for cat chin acne, but there are several possible contributing factors and may include:

 Plastic food bowls were once considered a possible culprit for causing feline acne (allergic or contact sensitivity), but it is now thought that the bacterial levels found on plastic dishes may be the real problem.
-Using glass, metal or ceramic dishes will help, as will frequent washing of the dishes.
+Using glass, metal, or ceramic dishes will help.
+It's also important to frequently wash the dishes.